seedstack/website/content/docs/seed/manual/metrics/index.md

         weight: 10
 ---

-SEED Metrics support provides the ability to collect metrics in a java application.
+Seed Metrics support provides the ability to collect metrics in a java application.
 It relies on the [Metrics](http://metrics.codahale.com/) library.
 To add the support to your project, simply add the following dependency to your application module: